aziascreations/Youtube-Auto-Archiver/readme.md

 2. Configure the [docker-compose.yml](docker-compose.yml) file.

+<sup>If you are running Docker on Windows, or on a NTFS mount under Linux, you may need to run the application as
+root since the output volume binding's permissions can't be properly configured.</sup>

 3. Build the container via *docker-compose*
 ```bash
 docker-compose up --build
 ```

 ## Configuration
 For information on how to configure the app, check the relevant section on the project's readme.

 For information regarding the configuration of this container, all you have to do is change the `/data` volume if you need it in a specific location.

 Please note that the [docker-compose.yml](docker/docker-compose.yml) files already has its environment variables set, as well as an independent config file setup.

 ## Config
 The config is stored in [config.json](config.json) and has to be in the same folder as [app.py](app.py), unless the